jruths/netcontrolz/docs/index.rst

 Welcome to netcontrolz's technical documentation.

  	* The :doc:`API Reference <api/api>` for all classes, methods, and functions in the netcontrolz library.
-	* A :doc:`collection of results of selected papers <pubs/pubs_top>` that are recreated using the netcontrolz library.
+	* A :doc:`collection of results of selected papers <pubs>` that are recreated using the netcontrolz library.
 These simultaneously serve as tutorials for using the library.

 netcontrolz is released under the :doc:`BSD license <license>`.